cedrickchee/taijios/README.md

 # Tiny OS

+A tiny OS develop in Rust for learning systems programming and OSdev.

 This repository contains the source code for the [A Freestanding Rust Binary][post] post of the [Writing an OS in Rust](https://os.phil-opp.com) series.

 [post]: https://os.phil-opp.com/freestanding-rust-binary/